Learning Abroad Center

 Although excursions change from year to year, you can expect to visit a variety of sites that may include local markets, development organizations, and areas of interest in and around Dakar.
 Each of the International Development courses will include a day-long excursion focused on the particular topics discussed.

-A five-day academic excursion to the rural Toubacouta region is considered a highlight of the semester by most program participants.
+A five-day academic excursion to the rural Toubacouta region is considered a highlight of the semester.
 This takes place half-way through the classroom phase and illustrates how many of the international development theories are put into practice.

 Flight